tpwong1990/tpwong/project/README.md

 This file contains the user-defined function:

 1. 'login_required(f)'
-   - check if the user_id is get or not, if not, redirect to the route '/login'
+   - check if the user_id is get or not, if not, redirect to the route '/login'.

 2. 'check_integer(n)'
+   - check if value 'n' can be change to integer, if not, return false, if yes, return true.

+3. 'check_float(n)'
-   - check if value n can be change to integer of not, if not, return false, if yes return
+   - check if value 'n' can be change to float, if not, return false, if yes, return true.

+4. 'sql_select_append(query_string, column, value)'
+   - edit the 'query_string' by the input 'column' and 'value'

+##### expenses.db:

+This is the databases file which cotain three tables:

+1. users
+   - storing the user_name and hash for account login information checking.

+2. expenses
+   - storing the expenses details for all users.

+3. tmp
+   - this is temporary table for storing expenses details which user has placed condition in route '/select'

+#####